citynetwork/ois2023/markdown/issues.md

 * Lastly, there is a way not widely used among the kubernetes community because many are using cloud provider's Load balancers.
 Using ClusterIP with external IP

 Customers can expose their Kubernetes cluster to external traffic using ClusterIP and an external IP address.
-The Kubernetes service type is ClusterIP, but an external IP address can be specified using the externalIP property.
 This solution requires that the customer maps the external IP address of a service to their private IP addresses in the cluster.

 Unfortunately, we encountered issues in utilizing a Floating IP address as an external IP address.
 It was due to the fact that our Floating IP address was mapped to a private address within a different subnet than the one used by the ClusterIP.